leobruneau/Bee-Colony-Simulator/REPONSES.md

 ### A5.7
 Because we will use the polymorphic method getConfig() to get the correct parameters for each type of Bee.

+### A5.8
+We need to update the constructor of the ScoutBee class with a vector containing the possible sates for a ScoutBee.

+### A5.9
+The scout bee needs to empty her memory when going from the "in hive" state to the "flower quest" mode.
+The scout bee needs to target the hive to move towards it during the transition from "flower quest" to "go home".

+### A5.10
+In the bee class we would add a method called flowersInRange() that returns the vector containing pointers to all flowers in the visibility range of the bee.
+We would also add ad method, called findBestFlower(), that sets the memory of the bee to the best possible flower encountered up until the moment she needs to go back to the hive.

+### A5.11
+A worker bee needs to:
+ • forget the flower she had in memory once she stops harvesting pollen and starts going back home
+ • target the flower in memory when she has enough energy to leave the hive
+ • target her home hive when she stops harvesting the target flower's pollen
+ • go in random movement mode when, whilst going back, she encounters obstacles.
+She has to switch to target movement mode when she leaves the hive to go to a flower or when, after clearing out of an obstacle, she continues going back to the hive The modifications above are to be made in the `onEnterState()` and the `onState()` methods.